realhardik18/Dead-Ideas/implementations/MoodNight.md

 ## Why we built this?

-we built this keeping in mind
+we built this keeping in mind the fact that the users dont have a personalized music experince based on their actions. this provides for a more autonomous experince(or we atleast tried to re create that) which makes life so much better!

 ## Deployment instructions